-NCU also strongly encourages teachers, schools and jurisdictions to use and incorporate Creative Commons licensed materials in their teaching and learning materials.
+NCU also strongly encourages teachers, schools and jurisdictions to use and incorporate Creative Common licensed materials in their teaching and learning materials.
 See the above links for more information on how to find CC licensed material and OER.

 Recommended attribution of teacher/school created teaching and learning material

 NCU advises that the requested attribution should be the name of the department and/or school, as in general teaching resources created by teachers as part of their employment will be owned by their employer.

 Set out below are suggested attribution notices for material licensed under Creative Common for government, Catholic and independent Schools

 |© [name of government and department and name of school] 2020, licensed under CC BY 4.0